 Pain medications should be started at the lowest standard dose, and then increased to the expected dose while watching for adverse reactions.

 The most common gastrointestinal problems fall under the condition of “antibiotic associated diarrhea” which is caused by overgrowth of anaerobic and/or resistant bacteria species not targeted by FQs and affects about 20% of all FQ users.
 Short term success has been reported with: bananas to control diarrhea; Pepto Bismol.
 Long term success has been reported with: the antimicrobial rifaximin; probiotic supplements containing multiple bacterial strains especially refrigerated probiotics at health food stores; and replacing entire meals with probiotic containing foods.
 Probiotic containing foods include yogurt with active cultures and Kefir (a yogurt drink found in health food stores).
 A special restriction regarding only probiotic foods is that they should not contain inulin, maltitol, or any other sources of dietary fiber, or any sugar alcohols, which can feed “bad” bacteria.
 Regarding gastrointestinal symptoms, removing sugars from the diet for a few weeks is sometimes necessary.
+The FODMAP diet has been used successfully in this context.
 Current research indicates yeasts are always present in the digestive tract and moderately increased yeast presence after antimicrobials is a side effect of antibiotic associated diarrhea, not the cause of it.
 Development of thrush and need to take an anti-fungal drug is less common, affecting 3-4% of all FQ users; FQ ADR sufferers report tolerating anti-fungals Diflucan (fluconazole, more systemic) and nystatin (more local but easier on liver).

 Gastrointestinal symptoms of acid reflux, nausea, and constipation also occur and have been associated with autonomic nervous system damage or dysfunction of digestive system acetylcholine neurotransmission.
 For both nauseau and acid reflux, sufferers may find some relief from: avoiding acidic foods; avoiding some nightshade foods (sometimes just when cooked).
 For just nausea: prescription Zofran; Dramamine (dimenhydrinate); Dramamine II (meclizine); ginger; colostrum.
 For just acid reflux: proton pump inhibitors like Nexium (esomeprazole) and Prilosec (omeprazole); histamine H2 receptor antagonist Zantac (Ranitidine); the supplement slippery elm bark.
 For constipation relief has been reported with: eating prunes; eating wheat bran; eating rice bran.
 As OTCs: Miralax; fiber products; supplement alpha lipoic acid (which also helps with food tolerance); triphala.